 - What happens if they forget to clock-in or out

 - Establish if employees need to clock out for breaks

 - Decide what the consequences will be if an employee doesn’t clock in or out of their shift—or if they’re frequently forgetting to clock in or out at all

 - What disciplinary actions occur if employees clock in and out for another employee.
 Otherwise known as buddy punching

 Clearly communicate your time clock policies to hourly employees

 Communication goes a long way in the workplace, especially when new processes or technologies are introduced.
 Clearly indicate your expectations to your employees around using a time clock.
-Make sure you reinforce the benefits of using the time clock, like minimizing manual errors that could result in less pay.
+Make sure you reinforce the benefits of using the time clock, like minimizing manual errors that could result in pay check mistakes.

 Provide time clock training for employees

 Basic training for any new tool or technology in the workplace is a must.
 Take the time to educate your employees, including managers, on how to use a time clock.
 This should live in your employee onboarding and training documentation.
 New employees should be expected to learn how to clock in and out for a shift so ensure there’s proper documentation.